qasar/qasar.github.io/links.md

 permalink: /links/
 ---

-Some videos I've come across on the interwebs.
+Some videos and links I've come across on the interwebs.

 <p>&nbsp;</p>